NATIONAL CURRICULUM AIMS

 There are several opportunities for children to learn instruments taught both by class teachers and music specialists: ocarinas in Year 2 in preparation for recorders in KS2 and ukuleles in Year 3.
 There are also numerous individual and small group lesson opportunities for strings, brass, woodwind, percussion and guitar.

 Engagement is captured through links to topic, use of technology and with child-led activities.
 There are also many clubs or groups for children to join and have the chance to perform in assemblies and concerts at school as well as events and festivals in the community and wider world.
+In Year 5 & 6 our children learn songs to prepare for the Young Voices event at the O2 Arena.

 HOW CHILDREN WILL LEARN IN MUSIC